cloud-barista/cb-spider/utils/default-connection-helper/README.md

 ## Troubleshooting

-- If a script hangs, it will automatically timeout after 60 seconds
+- If a script hangs, it will automatically timeout after 240 seconds
 - Check the status report at the end of execution for any failed operations
-- Make sure your credential files are properly set up
+- Make sure your credential files are properly set up in $HOME/.cb-spider/
 - Verify that the Spider server is running and accessible

 ## Advanced Configuration